 Pigs from the early Polynesians and cattle from later European colonialists added new protein sources.
 And the military influence during WWII explains how Spam became a local staple.

-Local food isn’t fussy, but that doesn’t mean it’s simple.
+Local Hawaiian cuisine isn’t fussy, but that doesn’t mean it’s simple.
 And you can eat local at any number of drive-ins and low-key cafés (just be sure to double check local restrictions and closures before your visit), but that doesn’t mean you won’t find local chefs finding ways to make local food in an upscale way.
 Some of the best food in Hawaii isn’t always good for you, but it’s always good, and it’s uniquely Hawaiian.

-A note: This is just a starter guide.
+A note: This is just a starter guide to traditional Hawaiian food.
 The best way to find great local food to try is to ask a local, of course.
 And don’t overlook the supermarket; the shelves at the grocery nearest your hotel are lined with things to try.
 Poke from the deli case, manapua and sweet bread from the bakery, dried fruit in tangy hi ling powder — give them all a try.

 At its most basic, a plate lunch includes some kind of meat with two starchy sides and a wink at a salad — a pile of shredded iceberg lettuce with a splatter of Thousand Island dressing.
-But plate lunch is quintessential Hawaiian local grub.
+But plate lunch is quintessential Hawaiian cooking for the locals.